conan-io/docs/ci_tutorial/products_pipeline/full_pipeline.rst

       --format=json > uploaded.json

-And finally, if everything worked well and we consider this new set of versions and new package binaries is ready to be used by developers and other CI jobs, then, we can run the final promotion from the ``products`` to the ``develop`` repository:
+And finally, if everything worked well, and we consider this new set of versions and new package binaries is ready to be used by developers and other CI jobs, then we can run the final promotion from the ``products`` to the ``develop`` repository:

 .. code-block:: bash
     :caption: Promoting from products->develop